 - information should be given in a way that they can understand.
 It is sometimes helpful to ask the person to say back what they believe their participation would involve to check they have understood

-- sometimes this explanation may best be given by an independent expert, or with the help of such an expert, in the presence of a programme maker and the person responsible for their care
+- sometimes this explanation may best be given by an independent expert, or with the help of such an expert, in the presence of a programme maker and the person responsible for their care and/or nominated person

 - make clear that there is no obligation to take part and, if they are undergoing treatment of any kind, this will not be affected one way or another.
 Equally, that the contributor should act and speak as they would normally.